victorvanpelt/quarto_example/README.md

-# quarto_example
+## Quarto Example
- Quarto example using Stata and LaTeX
+ This is a simple example of Quarto, which uses (mostly) Stata to analyze data and LaTeX + Markdown to make papers and presentations.